dmaslov/csv-preview/README.md

 # &lt;csv-preview&gt;

-A [Polymer](http://polymer-project.org) element to preview csv data in table
+A [Polymer](http://polymer-project.org) element to preview csv data and structured data (array of map) in table format

 ## Demo